 I was kind of indifferent to their Milk Shakes (USD$5.25) with flavours of Hand-spun Vanilla, Chocolate, Caramel, Black & White (get this, it’s a combination of chocolate and vanilla), Strawberry, Peanut Butter or Coffee Fair Shake.

-Can imagine why people would like this though – the texture is milky and smooth, that you could sip without clumps (yeah, I get that in some milkshakes) and you won’t feel that it’s unnecessarily sweet.
+Can imagine why people would like this though – the texture is milky and smooth, that you could sip without clumps (yeah, I get that in some milkshakes).

-Is this the best burger in NYC?
+Is Shake Shack the best burger in NYC?
 I suspect there are better ones.
 This is after all, the land of burgers.

 Shake Shack Times Square